infogulch/xtemplate/README.md

 ## 💡 Why?

-After bulding some Go websites with [htmx](https://htmx.org) I wished that everything would get out of the way of writing html templates.
+After bulding some Go websites with [htmx](https://htmx.org) I wished that everything would get out of the way of writing html templates and querying the database.

 xtemplate is optimized to develop and serve websites defined using just template files in a directory.
-It abstracts out the repetitive route declarations and handlers by using file system based http rouing which lets you focus on building the html you are responding to the client with instead of boilerplate busywork.
+It abstracts out the repetitive route declarations and handlers by using file system based http rouing which lets you focus on querying your database to build the html you are responding to the client with instead of so much busywork.

 I hypothesize that this is an efficient way to both develop for and serve to hypermedia clients.